The-Lee-Company/python-UEKA05xxxxxxxx---Evaluation-Kit/README.md

 * **target-pressure-dial.py** - Setup a PID loop so that the dial controls the target output pressure.
 * **target-pressure.py** - Setup a PID loop to control to pressure, and set a target pressure.

 **Take note of the libraries dependencies in each script.
-Please ensure you have the relevant libraries instatalled.**
+Please ensure you have the relevant libraries installed.**

 ## Contact us